-Her great interest in symphonic music gave her the opportunity to sing recently the Berlioz’ Les Nuits d'été with the Sinfonietta of Lausanne under the direction of Theodor Guschlbauer, whom she will meet again in December 2019 for Die Schöpfung, Haydn, with the Orchestre Philharmonique de Strasbourg.
-Next September, she will sing a Mahler program, lieder from the Knabenwunderhorn and the 4th Symphony, conducted by David Reiland.
+Her great interest in symphonic music gave her the opportunity to sing Berlioz Les Nuits d'été under the direction of Theodor Guschlbauer, whom she met again for Die Schöpfung Haydn with the Orchestre Philharmonique de Strasbourg.

 Her next engagements for the coming season include La Bohème (Musetta) under the direction of Facundo Agudin as well as several concerts and recitals and a CD recording with pianist Sascha El Mouissi.